acri-nb/GeneticVariantsDB/README.md

 - **ThermoFisher API:** Used to access run information and download VCF files.

-# File Descriptions

-*Refer to the initial README.md content for detailed file descriptions.*

-# Database Structure

-*Refer to the initial README.md content for database table descriptions.*

 # Authors

 - **Eric Allain** - Script Author